ddeepalii/ddeepalii/README.md

 - 👋 Hi, I’m Deepali
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ddeepali.punjabi@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...

 <!---
 ddeepalii/ddeepalii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.